AmineZhioua/Kasper/README.md

 # Kasper
 I've created this template using HTML &amp; CSS.
-I used my knowledge in order to accomplished it, i've faced some challenges but with them i've improved my skills in frontend development.
+In this template, I applied different techniques like Grid & FlexBox just to show my skills in frontend development.
+This template is freely available for anyone who needs it.